duckdb/duckdb-web/dev/sqllogictest/result_verification.md

 ## File

 As results can grow quite large, and we might want to re-use results over multiple files, it is also possible to read expected results from files using the `<FILE>` command.
 The expected result is read from the given file.
-As convention the file path should be provided as relative to the root of the Github repository.
+As convention the file path should be provided as relative to the root of the GitHub repository.

 ```sql